abstractqqq/dsds/CONTRIBUTING.md

 4. Fucntion annotaions are required and functions should have one output type only.

+5. What you write should work for lazy and eager dataframes.
+If you want it to work with pipeline, there are some specific things you need to do.
+Contact me for details.

-5. Obscure algorithms that do not have a lot of usages should not be included in the package.
+6. Obscure algorithms that do not have a lot of usages should not be included in the package.
 The package is designed in such a way that it can be customized (A lot more work to be done here.)

 Contact me on Discord: t.q